Outstanding Resilience

 A Deaf Advocate for Women's Rights

-Dr. Gertrude Scott Galloway, a champion of Deaf women's rights and the first female president of the National Association of the Deaf, delivered a keynote address to the audience during the conference.
-In her speech, she highlighted the importance of women's rights and how they affect various areas, such as credit cards, salaries, and surnames.
-She also mentioned Agatha Tiegel Hanson, who was the first female graduate of Gallaudet College in 1893, and cited her graduation speech, "New Horizons For Deaf Women," which was written even before Women's Suffrage (The Deaf American, February 6, 1980).
+Dr. Gertrude Scott Galloway, a champion of Deaf women's rights and the first female president of the National Association of the Deaf, delivered a keynote address to the conference audience.
+In her speech, she emphasized the significance of women's rights and their impact on various aspects, including credit cards, salaries, and surnames.
+She also mentioned Agatha Tiegel Hanson, the first female graduate of Gallaudet College in 1893, the valedictorian of Gallaudet College, and an early champion of both Deaf & Women's rights.
+She cited her graduation speech, "New Horizons for Deaf Women," which was written even before the passage of the Women's Suffrage Act (The Deaf American, February 6, 1980).
+Agatha Tiegel Hanson emphasized the importance of education and empowerment for women, particularly those in the Deaf community, advocating for their equal rights in all areas of society.
+Her pioneering efforts laid the groundwork for future advancements in women's rights, highlighting the crucial and inseparable relationship between gender equality and accessibility.

 Workshops at the